MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcvisualmanageroffice2003-class.md

 ### <a name="parameters"></a>Parametri

 *pPropList*<br/>
-[in] Un puntatore all'elenco delle proprietà.
+in Puntatore all'elenco delle proprietà.

 ### <a name="return-value"></a>Valore restituito